Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M669: Set kinematics type and kinematics parameters

-### Parameters

-* **Knnn** Kinematics type: 0 = Cartesian, 1 = CoreXY, 2 = CoreXZ, 3 = linear delta, 4 = serial SCARA, 5 = CoreXYU, 6 = Hangprinter, 7 = polar, 8 = CoreXYUV, 9 = five-bar parallel SCARA (in RRF 3.01, experimental), 10 = rotary delta, 11 = Mark Forged, 12 = reserved for Collinear Tripteron, 13 = reserved for 5-axis robot arm

-Note: RepRapFirmware 2.03 and later can support any kinematics for which the movement of each axis is a linear combination of the movement of the motors.
-The relationship between axis movement and motor movement is defined by a matrix.
-So K0, K1, K2, K5, K8 and K11 all select the same kinematics, but with different default matrices.

-### Order dependency

-* M669 must come earlier in config.g than any M671 command.

 Selects the specified kinematics, then uses the other parameters to configure it.
 If the K parameter is missing then the other parameters are used to update the configuration data for the current kinematics.
 If no parameters are given then the current kinematics and configuration parameters will be reported.

+RepRapFirmware 2.03 and later can support any kinematics for which the movement of each axis is a linear combination of the movement of the motors.
+The relationship between axis movement and motor movement is defined by a matrix.
+So K0, K1, K2, K5, K8 and K11 all select the same kinematics, but with different default matrices.

+### Parameters

+* **Knnn** Kinematics type: 0 = Cartesian, 1 = CoreXY, 2 = CoreXZ, 3 = linear delta, 4 = serial SCARA, 5 = CoreXYU, 6 = Hangprinter, 7 = polar, 8 = CoreXYUV, 9 = five-bar parallel SCARA (in RRF 3.01, experimental), 10 = rotary delta, 11 = Markforge, 12 = reserved for Collinear Tripteron, 13 = reserved for 5-axis robot arm

+### Tabs {.tabset}

+#### Cartesian, CoreXY/XZ/XYU/XYUV, Markforge

-#### Parameters for Cartesian/CoreXY/CoreXZ/CoreXYU/CoreXYUV/MarkForged kinematics (RRF 2.03 and later only)
+*RRF 2.03 and later only*

+##### Parameters

 * **Xnn:nn:nn...** Motor movement coefficients required to move X axis (first row of matrix)
 * **Ynn:nn:nn...** Motor movement coefficients required to move Y axis (second row of matrix)